-- A minor of at least 18 hours is required of every student, except those seeking the Bachelor of Business Administration, the Bachelor of Music, the Bachelor of Science in Nursing, Bachelor of Fine Arts, University College students, students who have double majors, those seeking elementary licensure, or majors approved in the catalog without a minor required.
+- A minor of at least 18 hours is required of every student, except those seeking the Bachelor of Business Administration, Bachelor of Music, Bachelor of Science in Nursing, Bachelor of Social Work, Bachelor of Fine Arts, University College students, students who have double majors, those seeking elementary licensure, or majors approved in the catalog without a minor required.
 Students may not minor in the same subject discipline as the major (i.e. have the same major and minor), unless university approved and so stated under that major in the university catalog.

 - A minimum of 12 hours of the major and 6 hours of the minor must be taken at Belmont.

 - A student may graduate by meeting degree requirements listed in the university catalog for either the year in which she/he enters Belmont University or the one for the year in which she/he graduates.
 A student who is not enrolled for a period of two (2) consecutive academic years must meet the graduation requirements for either the university catalog under which he/she reenters Belmont or the one for the year in which he/she graduates.

 - No more than one-fourth of the total curriculum leading to a degree, may be taken via distance education.